-- Offer live, 24-hour support.
-You can either hire a team to do this, or set up an AI chatbot to answer frequently asked questions, or to direct them to a FAQ page.
+- Offer live, 24-hour support to your customers.
+You can either hire a team to do this, or set up an AI chatbot to answer frequently asked questions, or direct them to a FAQ page.

-- If you hire a team of customer support agents, make sure they have relevant experience or the correct credentials.
+- Ensure that the team of customer support agents your hire have relevant experience and requisite skills to boost your online business.
 You could also provide a training document or course for these employees to test their patience and improve their communication skills.

-- Offer different types of customer support.
-Many people dislike having to call support lines due to long wait times, while others need human touch and voice.
+- Offer different types of customer support to improve ecommerce website service.
+Many people dislike making a call to support lines due to long wait times, while others prefer human touch and voice.